- This event has passed.

 Palm Sundays: 3rd Annual Jazz & Gospel in the Gardens

 February 20th, 1-3pm

-Advance Tickets & Face Coverings Required, please call 832-5328 to make your reservation
+Advance Reservations Required, please call 832-5328 to make your reservation

 In honor of Black History Month, ANSG is proud to present Jazz & Gospel in the Gardens.
 Every February since 1976, the United States has celebrated the achievements of African-Americans during Black History Month.
 The month-long celebration puts those accomplishments into focus through the media and in classrooms.
 Jazz & Gospel in the Gardens on Sunday afternoons, creating a musical infusion of art and nature.
 Visitors will have the opportunity to listen to jazz and gospel among the monumental works of Ann Norton and visiting world class artists and enjoy the breezy palms on the main lawn.